-There are two pilot lamps used in the transceiver.
-One of these is built into the meter, and the other provides illumination for the channel dial plate.
+There are two pilot lamps and five mode indicator lamps used in the transceiver.
+One pilot lamp is built into the meter, and the other provides illumination for the channel dial plate.
 Both are run considerably below their maximum rating and should therefore last almost indefinitely.